 Keep in mind as you read that we are not food critics.

 Our comments are strictly based on our palate, which perhaps lacks some sophistication.
-But we know where service is prompt and staff are happy – contented staff make for a pleasant experience – and cuisine is prepared with care, produce is fresh and desserts are neither soggy nor overloaded with sugar.
-This is the context of our comments.
+But we know where service is prompt and staff are happy and cuisine is prepared with care.
+Produce is fresh and desserts are neither soggy nor overloaded with sugar.
+This is the context surrounding our comments.

 Fortunately for those who come to Windsor to eat, some things do not change.
 Year in and year out, Windsor Seafoods continues to serve up terrific selections.
 If you want fresh calamari, prawns, or battered fish and chips, Windsor Seafoods offer the best in the area!
 Perhaps this is why so many return, year after year.